jennifer4569/Should_I_Watch_This/README.md

 *Should I Watch This?* is an application that provides information about a movie, including titles, reviews, and recommendations.
 Logging in gives you access tomore features, such as getting your movie recommendations based on your search history.

 ### Instructions on how to run (Including how to procure API keys.)
-     Assume your audience is cloning your repo and running from localhost.
 1. Open command prompt, and, from there, navigate to the desired directory.
 2. Clone the repository:
    * ```git clone https://github.com/jennifer4569/p01.git```